prachitui/Fine-Tuning-Whisper-on-low-resource-Hindi-Language/README.md

 ## Result

-We achieve a WER of 33.4% which is good enough since we had ibly 8 hours od training data available.
+We achieve a WER of 33.4% which is good enough since we had only 8 hours of training data available.